 - Criminal issues: dial 190 or contact the nearest police station

 Operators may not speak English.

-Tourist Police, who speak English, are available in Rio de Janeiro and São Paulo.
+Tourist Police, who speak English, are available in Rio de Janeiro and São Paulo, and some major airports.

 - Rio de Janeiro Special Police Unit for Tourism Support